acanturgut/aqua-discord-bot/README.md

-Aqua discord bot which fetches current value from red.planetfinance.io
+Aqua discord bot which fetches current value of the sub coins from [planet finance](https://app.planet.finance) and post to discord channel.